 Other government agencies and especially nongovernmental actors have been less enthusiastic participants on the ground in Afghanistan.
 The fact that the celebrated comprehensive approach worked better in Copenhagen than in Helmand leads us to another source of failure, namely, the limited energy a nation can derive from its self-image.
-Danish officials like to convey that their country is a small, smart, and tough country.
-Lessons learned processes likely to confirm this self-image tend a processor of war studies and vice dean for research at the Faculty of Business and Social Sciences at the University of Southern Denmark, researches the transatlantic alliance, war, deterrence, crisis management operations, and defense adaptation.
+Danish officials like to convey that their country is a small, smart, and tough for research at the country.
+Lessons learned processes likely to confirm this self-image tend Faculty of Business and

+Dr. Sten Rynning, a professor of war studies and vice dean for research at the Faculty of Business and Social Sciences at the University of Southern Denmark, researches the transatlantic alliance, war, deterrence, crisis management operations, and defense adaptation.

-1 The author is grateful for the insightful comments from two anonymous Parameters reviewers; Denmark, researches to Sibylle Scheipers and Hew Strachan for inviting this contribution to an Afghanistan workshop the transatlantic alliance, held in St. Andrews, Scotland, in January 2019; to Jens Ringsmose for constructive discussions; and war, deterrence, crisis to Julie Homegaard Milland for valuable research assistance.
+The author is grateful for the insightful comments from two anonymous Parameters reviewers; Denmark, researches to Sibylle Scheipers and Hew Strachan for inviting this contribution to an Afghanistan workshop the transatlantic alliance, held in St. Andrews, Scotland, in January 2019; to Jens Ringsmose for constructive discussions; and to Julie Homegaard Milland for valuable research assistance.
 Where reference is made to Danish management operations, publications, the author has translated Danish titles into English.